Poolsarr/BrowarDeluxe/README.md

 # 🍺 BrowarAPI DELUXE 🍺

-This API, built using **Python (Flask)** and **MongoDB**, is designed for managing a brewery.
-It allows for the management of users, production batches, inventory, and beer recipes.
+This project consists of a **Python (Flask)**) and **MongoDB** API for managing a brewery, along with a front-end application for user interaction.
+It allows management of users, production batches, inventory, and beer recipes.

 ## **Installation and Setup**